 The Haddon Avenue Business Association was formed in 2014 to promote commerce and community along Haddon Avenue, working in conjunction with PBCIP and the Latin American Economic Development Association (LAEDA) to improve the economic health and climate of the commercial district in the Parkside-Gateway-Whitman Park neighborhood of Camden.
 HABA promotes and insures this business corridor is an inclusive destination for visitors, shopping, and employment for the neighborhood, city and surrounding area.

 Meetings are held the first Wednesday of each month at 10am at Corinne's Place Restaurant, 1254 Haddon Avenue.

 Home Ownership Education

 PBCIP’s Hope Institute is a HUD-certified housing counseling agency.
 Instructor Miosha Lawrence is a NeighborWorks America certified Professional Housing Counselor.

-The Hope Institute's FREE Homebuyer Education Course includes six classroom sessions on Wednesday evenings, plus individual sessions with your homeownership counselor scheduled at your convenience.
+The Hope Institute's FREE ONLINE Homebuyer Education Course includes six classroom sessions on Wednesday evenings, plus individual sessions with your homeownership counselor scheduled at your convenience.